 We scoured the internet and talked to a lifelong recruiter looking for effective action verbs, here are some awesome examples operated by category:

 Communication and People Skills

-The important thing to notice in these great examples of communicatio-oriented action verbs is that they all set the stage for a descriptive point.
+The important thing to notice is that these examples of communication-oriented action verbs on a resume set the stage for a descriptive point.

 As you can see, when you use words like “addressed” or “presented”, you are making it clear that you’re about to describe exactly WHAT you addressed, WHAT you presented and WHY that was beneficial to the company.

 Again, your resume should be all about providing the potential employer with examples of your successes.
 Using action verbs like the ones listed about tells the reader that you’re about to follow with an example, and that’s exactly what they are looking for.

 you can learn more about the best ways to highlight communication skills in our primer on Including Communication Skills on a Resume (Examples and Tips).

 Organizational skills are soft skills, making it hard to quantify them.
 That doesn't mean you can’t go into detail!
 Here are some great words to start off descriptive bullet points that effectively convey your exceptional organization.

 Here are some great examples of effective verbs to include when describing your organizational skills: